 You can be the best at what you do, but if it doesn’t make you happy and keep you engaged, it can be miserable to continue.

-Aside from being disinterested in the type of work you’re doing, other reasons that might cause you to dislike your job include toxic relationships with co-workers, office politics, a lack of potential for growth, and assignments that seem meaningless and never-ending.
+Aside from being disinterested in the type of work you’re doing, other reasons that might cause you to dislike your job include toxic relationships with co-workers, office politics, a lack of growth potential, and assignments that seem meaningless and never-ending.

 Many people feel this way for years before taking any action.